How to Get Rid of Crane Flies

 First and foremost, it is crucial to identify the problem.
 Look out for patches of damaged grass in the fall and spring, which may grow together and spread.
 In heavily infested areas, you might even come across a brownish paste.
 Take a closer look by digging into the soil, where you'll find brownish-grey larvae about an inch long.
 If you count approximately 80 larvae per square foot, it's time to take action.

-The Best Insecticide For Crane Flies
+What is The Best Insecticide For Crane Flies?

 To eliminate crane flies and their larvae, you can apply insecticides specifically designed for lawns.
 Using a drop spreader or broadcast spreader, evenly distribute the insecticide when the larvae are most active for the best result.

-Introducing Natural Predators of Crane Flies
+Introduce A Natural Predator of Crane Flies

 Nature has provided us with a solution in the form of nematodes, also known as roundworms.
 These tiny creatures are natural predators that feed on crane fly larvae and grubs.
 You can find spray, mix, or ready-to-use nematodes at your local home supply store.
 Introduce them into your yard and let these beneficial nematodes support a healthy lawn.

-Using Natural Pesticides to Get Rid of Crane Flies
+Use Natural Pesticides to Get Rid of Crane Flies

 Garlic, a natural insect repellent, can be surprisingly effective against crane fly larvae.
 You can either chop it up, mix it with water, and spray it on your lawn, or scatter crushed garlic across the infested areas.
 Spraying your lawn in the fall when the eggs start hatching is recommended.

-Maintaining a Healthy Lawn
+Maintain a Healthy Lawn

 Prevention is key when it comes to keeping crane flies at bay.
 A well-maintained lawn is less likely to attract these insects.
 Regularly mow, water, and fertilize your lawn to ensure it stays lush, green, and free of pests.
 This will help the grass recover from any feeding damage caused by crane fly larvae, even when populations are high.
 Keep a close eye on the turfgrass during the spring and monitor for any signs of poor growth.